-The best esign software solutions can make it easy to sign digitally and in the cloud.
+The best eSign software solutions can make it simple and easy to sign digital documents online or in the cloud.

-The PDF (Portable Document Format) is an easy and convenient way to share documents between users with different operating systems and devices, and they now form a key part of the best esign software platforms.
+These often involved PDF files, which is a convenient way to share documents between users with different operating systems and devices, and they now form a key part of the best eSign software platforms.

 So it's no wonder PDF has become one of the most used document file formats on the internet, and is commonly used for downloaded documents, and documents sent between different users, departments, and businesses.